 Compliance with its business ecosystem is a question of value at HighCo.
 As such, the Group has collected 650 signatures from suppliers (in France and Belgium, where the Group does more than 99% of its business) to its Responsible Purchasing Charter.

-The Gaia Index*, which assesses the corporate social responsibility performance of listed French SMEs, has awarded HighCo its label for the tenth consecutive year.
+The Gaia Index*, which assesses the corporate social responsibility performance of listed French SMEs, has awarded HighCo its label for the twelfth consecutive year.

 This label is earned based on 140 criteria covering governance, labour issues, environmental impact and stakeholder collaboration.